jdoleary/Spellmasons/docs/CriticalPath.md

         - my voice on separate audio track in OBS
         - Game audio in OBS
         - Remember
+            - Vary the amound of zoom, you should be close enough for those viewing on a small screen
             - Do you want your mouse recorded
             - Music OFF, **REMEMBER MUSIC OFF WHEN RECORDING**
     - Record multiplayer playtest